-The list will include the following information: Name, Address, Social Security Number, Classification, Agency Seniority, Birth Date, Wage Rate and Amount of Union Dues withheld.
+The list will include the following information: Name, Address, Social Security Number, Classification, Agency Seniority, Birth Date, Wage Rate and Amount of Union Dues withheld if the employee is a member of Union and has authorized Union dues withholding.
+The Agency will provide the Union with not less than 10 calendar days' advanced notice of the time, date, and location of a new hire orientation session of any new employee (except that a shorter notice may be provided in a specific instance where there is an urgent need critical to the Agency's operations that was not reasonably foreseeable).
 Subsequent to receipt of the master list, Agency will notify Union each month at the time of the dues transmittal to Union of any changes in the master list and the reasons therefore.
+[Added 1988]